Our Response to Coronavirus

 We understand that some people may feel anxious about returning to public spaces.
 There are some great tips on how to manage COVID related anxiety and worry from the NHS here.

-After stringent scrutiny, we have been granted the use of Society Of London Theatre & UK Theatre's 'See It Safely' marque.
+After stringent scrutiny, we were granted the use of Society Of London Theatre & UK Theatre's 'See It Safely' marque.
 Click on the marque to view their video which explains the steps that we will be taking to protect you, our staff and our actors.

 - How will my ticket work?